julianoborba/here-it-comes-tornadoes/README.md

 # here-it-comes-tornadoes

-A basic system to enqueue sensors findings and forward to some Slack channel, hopefully.
+A basic system to enqueue sensors findings and forward enqueued notices to some Slack channel, hopefully.

 ### Local usage